reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## **Application and NSG hardening**
 Remediated by associating and resetting the passwords for the compromised users and locking down NSGs
-> Impact: The account was local to the Linux machine and non-admin, so it had a low impact.
+> Impact: The account was local to the Linux machine and non-admin, resulting in minimal impact.
 However, NSG hardening will remediate the attacks that have resulted in many other incidents.

   <img src="https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/23a192c8-65d3-4dc7-8112-d57e522eefac" width="600"/>
   <img src="https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/ea612103-e77f-4529-be2a-c867c3c3f7aa" width="600"/>